xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

     security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.
     Could not store password in keychain

 I simple couldn't access to the keychain when running fastlane.
-I opted to simply save the password as system environment variable.
+I opted to simply save the password as a system environment variable.

 {% highlight shell %}
-export FASTLANE_PASSWORD=secret
+export FASTLANE_PASSWORD="secret"
-fastlane ios beta
+fastlane prebuild
 {% endhighlight %}

 Well, installing the pods used by the app is really easy with fastlane, just add the action `cocoapods` to the lane.